Share This Guide, Choose Your Platform!

 When you create your invoice to your client, there should be two main components to detail on this:

-- The details of your consultancy fees.
+- The details of your consultancy fees for your UK contracting work.
 For example, this may be the number of hours or days worked along with dates that you did the work and your rate of pay.
 On the other hand, you may charge a fixed fee for a block of work and have a reference which you can quote for the particular work that you are invoicing for now.

 - Any expenses or costs which you have incurred in line with your work.
 To clarify, these expenses will rate to the same period of time as your consultancy fees in the first point above.